danielfinnerty/computer_infrastructure/README.md

 ## Introduction

-This project provides a clear demonstration of the learnings gained both from the computer infrastructure module, and additional research performed to suplement these learnings.
-This is done by downloading the previous 5 day hourly stock prices for the five FAANG stocks, saving the data, creating a plot of the results, and saving that to a specific location.
-This is also automated through the use of GitHub Actions workflow.
+This project provides a clear demonstration of the learnings gained both from the computer infrastructure module, and through additional research performed as a suplement to these learnings.

+The scope of said project is to perform tasks regarding the five FAANG stocks (Facebook, Apple, Amazon, Netflix, Google); downloading the previous 5 day hourly stock prices for all five, saving the data, creating and saving a plot of the results, and finally automating the entire process through the use of GitHub Actions workflow.

-All this is achieved through the use of the following Python packages.
+To achieve this, the following Python packages are required.

 - yfinance
 - pandas